Azure/Industrial-IoT/docs/modules/publisher-directmethods.md

 - __DataSet__ is a group of NodeIds within an OPC UA Server to be published with the same publishing interval.
 - __DataSetWriter__ has one DataSet and contains the elements required to successfully establish a connection to the OPC UA Server.
-- __DatSetGroup__ is used to group several DataSetWriters for a specific OPC UA server.
+- __DatSetWriterGroup__ is used to group several DataSetWriters for a specific OPC UA server.

 ## Payload Schema